-- Throughout the day, price remained rangebound in most of the market. in Bagalkot hybrid maize price up by Rs.
-45 to Rs.
-2285 per qtl. in Gulabbagh local maize price up by Rs.
-40 to 2090 per qtl. - Due to insufficient rainfall in important maize-producing regions of Karnataka and Maharashtra, the prices of maize have gone up.
-Consequently, the poultry industry is expected to encounter greater cost pressures during a season characterized by reduced consumption and declining prices. - Maize kharif sowing reached to 44 Lakh Ha. as the gap narrow down compare to same period last year.
-As, monsoon activity paced up from July onwards. - Stock stored from Kharif crop is almost exhausted while supply from Bihar for South India is halted now.
+- > Throughout the day, price remained steady in most of the market as good rainfall activity over central Karnataka's major corn belt in the last week due to which sowing lag might reduce or to be at par compare to same period last year.
+However, rainfall expected to delay further sowing activities.
+Lower sowing occurs due to below average rainfall along with crop damage due to excess rains in Maharashtra. - > Due to insufficient rainfall in important maize-producing regions of Karnataka and Maharashtra, the prices of maize have gone up.
+Consequently, the poultry industry is expected to encounter greater cost pressures during a season characterized by reduced consumption and declining prices. - ➤ Maize kharif sowing reached to 44 Lakh Ha. as the gap narrow down compare to same period last year.
+As, monsoon activity paced up from July onwards. - > Stock stored from Kharif crop is almost exhausted while supply from Bihar for South India is halted now.
 However, it is being fulfilled from UP, Punjab and Haryana.
 Market has recovered to some extent and it may move further up if overall kharif area decreases and dry spell continue in maize growing belts in Andhra Pradesh and Telangana. - As per IMD's projection the overall four-month season will receive an average amount of rainfall.
 However, June witnessed a 10% deficiency in rainfall across India, with certain states experiencing a much larger deficit of up to 60% compared to the normal levels.
-As a result of the delayed onset of the monsoon and its slow progression until the third week of June, mainly due to the impact of the severe cyclone Biparjoy, many regions in the country are in dire need of substantial rainfall in July. - MARKFED procured 2.77 Lakh quintals of maize in Telangana's Warangal district at MSP of Rs 1,962 per quintal, resulting in a total value of Rs 54.40 crore.
-This procurement of maize has been started from the current rabi season with the establishment of 31 procurement centers, they have efficiently completed the procurement process in the district under the supervision of MARKFED. - The Cabinet Committee on Economic Affairs (CCEA) has released the final MSP for the crop year 2023-24 (July-June).
+As a result of the delayed onset of the monsoon and its slow progression until the third week of June, mainly due to the impact of the severe cyclone Biparjoy, many regions in the country are in dire need of substantial rainfall in July. - ➤ MARKFED procured 2.77 Lakh quintals of maize in Telangana's Warangal district at MSP of Rs 1,962 per quintal, resulting in a total value of Rs 54.40 crore.
+This procurement of maize has been started from the current rabi season with the establishment of 31 procurement centers, they have efficiently completed the procurement process in the district under the supervision of MARKFED. - ➤ The Cabinet Committee on Economic Affairs (CCEA) has released the final MSP for the crop year 2023-24 (July-June).
 MSP for maize this year is Rs.
 2090/quintal which is higher by Rs.
 128 than previous year's MSP of Rs.
 1962 per quintal.
 Agriwatch expects that this increase in MSP will encourage farmers to increase sowing area under maize hence, resulting in overall acreage.